 5. Skin infection

 Skin infection also leads to scooting and maybe the reason for itching, irritating, inflammation and burning.
 Urinary tract infection may also cause scooting.
-So, take proper treatment to get rid of it on time.
+So, take proper treatment to get rid of it on time and use deodorizing spray after consulting with vet.

 If your dog has a tumor it is also the reason for his scooting.
 Because your dog feels discomfort that’s why he does scoot to get relief.
 Tumor cause inflammation and itching etc. if you notice any unusual thing or behavior of your dog then visit the consultant to provide comfort to your dog.